codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 5. Save Messages

-Next, we will setup UI views in ChatActivity.java.
+Next, we will setup UI views in `ChatActivity.java`.
 On click of 'Send' button, we'll save the message object to Parse.
 This is done by constructing a new `ParseObject` and then calling `saveInBackground()` to persist data to the database.

 ```java
 ...